ftisiot/ftisiot-website/content/postgresqljson/array-from-elements.md

 > **NOTE**: more info is available in the [PostgreSQL JSON functions documentation page](https://www.postgresql.org/docs/current/functions-json.html)

+If you want to try it out on a free PostgreSQL database, check [Aiven's free plans](https://console.aiven.io/signup)

 ## Create a JSON array from a list of elements with the `json_build_array` function